 How to Get There

-JR Onomichi Station is an 80-minute train ride from JR Hiroshima Station.
+Onomichi Station is an 80-minute train ride from Hiroshima Station.
 Board the local bus from Onomichi Station bound for Setoda Port, which stops in front of the museum along the way.
 The bus ride takes about an hour.

 The museum's three exhibition halls